 Before making a gift of money to a loved one or transferring your home or other asset to someone for less than fair market value, you should consult an elder law attorney or other professional specializing in elder issues.
 The MaineCare long-term care rules regarding gifting are not the same as the IRS tax rules regarding gifting.
 Any gifts or transfers over $500 per calendar quarter may impact your future eligibility for MaineCare benefits.

 Finally, it is crucial to keep your estate planning documents up-to-date for several reasons.
 First, updated estate planning documents can be the difference in your family successfully completing a MaineCare application.
 If you are unable to request financial documentation, your family will need to have the authority to do so on your behalf.
 If you do not have a legally effective financial power of attorney or advance health care directive, your family may be required to go through the probate court process known as guardianship and conservatorship to get that authority.
 Up-to-date estate planning documents can save your family time and money if you need MaineCare long-term care benefits in the future.

 Second, there are legitimate strategies to hasten ones eligibility for MaineCare benefits while protecting assets for a spouse and the next generation.
 These strategies can only be taken on your behalf if you have up-to-date and broad estate planning documents.
 Please note that being a spouse or a joint owner on an account does not permit you to take these steps without additional authorities in estate planning documents.

 This article is intended to provide information of a general nature only.
-It does not provide or replace professional legal advice, and it does not establish an attorney-client relationship with the Maine Elder Law Firm or Rudman Winchell.
+It does not provide or replace professional legal advice, and it does not establish an attorney-client relationship with Rudman Winchell.
 Please consult an attorney for advice regarding your specific circumstances.